caleb-bugg/website/content/home/about.md

 +++
 # About me
 I am a fifth-year PhD student in Industrial Engineering & Operations Research at UC Berkeley.
 My advisor is Professor [Dorit S. Hochbaum](http://www.ieor.berkeley.edu/~hochbaum/).
-I am also working on an MSc degree in Artificial Intelligence (Computer Science).
+I am also working towards an MSc degree in Artificial Intelligence (Computer Science).

 I am passionate about solving challenging decision-making problems using tools from combinatorial optimization, particularly in the field of transportation.
 Other interests include online/dynamic optimization problems, with uncertainty about the future, and problems on the interface of optimization and machine learning.